Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 How Long Will It Take To See Results With Vision Therapy?

 Some gains can be seen within a few weeks, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
 Vision therapy includes in-office and home exercises, visual aids, or eyeglasses and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. Ingryd Lorenzana will decide how many visits are needed to achieve optimal results.

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with Brain Vision Institute to find out.
-If it is determined by Dr. Ingryd Lorenzana that the issue, in fact, vision-related, a customized vision therapy program will be provided.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If it is determined by Dr. Ingryd Lorenzana that the issue, in fact, vision-related, a customized vision therapy program will be provided.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.